-Slippy is one of those frogs that can change gender a la Jurassic Park.I can't remember where I read this, but it explains the Viewer Gender Confusion well enough, as well as the change in voice between 64 and Assault.
+Slippy is one of those frogs that can change gender a la Jurassic Park.I can't remember where I read this, but it explains the Viewer Gender Confusion well enough, as well as the change in voice between 64 and Adventures.
 Slippy would normally be male, but the single-gender environment triggered a gender change.
 After Krystal joined the team, it was no longer a single-gender environment and Slippy reverted to being male.

 Fox McCloud and Wolf O'Donnell are twin half-brothers from a failed menage a trois/date rape party.They look too similar to be Identical Strangers, and their flying skill and choice in teammates seems to indicate some intimate connection to Fox's father, James.
 There's also the ambiguous reason for Wolf's hatred for Fox, which goes farther than It's Personal.
 As for the "twin half-brothers" part, it's possible (though highly unlikely) for one egg to be fertilized by two sperm from two different donors, which would account for the difference in species and coloring, while keeping the same exact look.
 Their difference in ages could be a case of one twin developing more slowly than the other, or an abortion gone wrong, or something.